-Stensland holds a USSF Level E coaching license and serves as an assistant coach with the Northeast United U-15 boys and head coach of the U-13 boys.
+Stensland holds a USSF Level E coaching license and serves as a hed coach with the Northeast United U-13 boys.
 He holds a B.S.
-Degree in Biology and does math and science tutoring at E.O.
-Smith High School.
+Degree in Biology and works as an instructional aide at E.O.

-Matt Esposito, a four-year member of the program between 2008 and 2011, returns to the staff for his second season under head coach Greg DeVito.
+Matt Esposito, a four-year member of the program between 2008 and 2011, returns to the staff for his third season under head coach Greg DeVito.

 A native of East Haven, Esposito was a four-year starter at midfield and back and a junior captain under DeVito, helping the Warriors to two regular-season and two post-season Little East Conference championships and an overall four-year record of 60-19-8 (21-4-3 in the conference).

 With Esposito, Eastern qualified for one ECAC New England and three straight NCAA tournaments and was ranked nationally a total of ten times, including a tie for 12th in the third week of his junior season, when the Warriors were the No. 2-ranked team in New England.
 As a junior and senior, Eastern advanced with first-round NCAA tournament victories.